Graduateshotline

 SectionNumber of QuestionsTime Duration

-The LSAT score is valid for a total of 5 years after the test has been taken.
-The score range for LSAT ranges between 120 and 180 where 120 is the lowest possible score attainable and 180 is the highest score.
-The scores candidates receive for each question they answer is called a raw score which will not be visible on the score report.
-The raw score is converted into an LSAT-scaled score which will be between 120 and 180.
+The LSAT score is valid for five years after the test year.
+LSAT score is reported on a band of 120 to 180, where 120 is the lowest possible score attainable, and 180 is the highest score.
+The scores candidates receive for each question they answer correctly are called raw scores, which are not included in the score report.
+The raw score is converted into an LSAT-scaled score.

-The average score is 150 but a good score that will allow the candidate to enter into top law schools would be around 160, Due to the competition surrounding the examination, most students aim for a score between 170-180 to be able to enter a good college.
+The average score is 150, but a good score that will allow the candidate to enter top law schools would be around 160.
+Due to the competition surrounding the examination, most candidates aim for a score between 170 and 180 to be able to enter a good college.

 Preparing for the LSAT

 The LSAC recommends devoting enough time for preparation, as test scores are seen to be directly proportional to prep time.
-It is important to give one's best for the test, as the LSAT score, along with the undergraduate GPA, is the most important deciding factor in the application.
-In general, most students spend around three to four months preparing for the test.
-LSAC has released prep materials and practice tests to help students with LSAT prep.
-The pattern of the test remains consistent year after year and hence candidates can refer to previous tests for a general idea of the challenge.
-There are many books that students can refer to.
+It is noteworthy to give one's best for the test, as the LSAT score and the undergraduate GPA are the most important deciding factors in the application.
+Generally, most candidates spend around three to four months preparing for the test.
+LSAC has released prep materials and practice tests to help candidates with LSAT prep.
+Candidates can refer to many books.
 Attempting practice tests also helps to estimate how much time to spend on each section.
 Some prep companies have obtained licensed LSAC test questions.
 However, these are independent agencies and are not monitored by LSAC.

 Top 10 Law Schools